Shannon entropy in quasiparticle states of quantum chains: Introduction

 In quantum mechanics, one can express the state of a quantum system in a pure state $|\psi\rangle$ in any orthonormal basis $\{|i\rangle\}$ with $\langle i|j\rangle=\delta_{ij}$ as \be |\psi\rangle = \sum_i c_i |i\rangle, \ee where the normalization of the state $\langle\psi|\psi\rangle=1$ implies that $\{p_i=|c_i|^2\}$ forms a well-defined probability distribution, i.e., $p_i\geq0$ and $\sum_i p_i=1$.
 A quantum system in a mixed state is characterized by a density matrix $\rho$, which is positive semi-definite and satisfies $\tr\rho=1$.
 One can write the density matrix in the orthonormal basis $\{|i\rangle\}$ as \be \rho = \sum_{i,j} \rho_{ij} |i\rangle\langle j|, \ee and there is a well-defined probability distribution $\{p_i=\rho_{ii}\}$.
 The Shannon entropy \cite{Nielsen:2010oan,Watrous:2018rgz} \be H=-\sum_i p_i \log p_i, \ee can be calculated for any arbitrary probability distribution $\{p_i\}$, which measures the uncertainty or randomness of the probability distribution.
 In the case of a quantum system in a pure or mixed state, the Shannon entropy depends on the chosen basis.
 In quantum spin chains, the direct product of the local basis at each individual site forms a natural basis.
 In the local basis, the Shannon entropy characterizes a type of interesting correlation between different parts of the quantum system.
 The Shannon entropy in the local basis of various quantum spin chains has been intensively studied for both the total system \cite{Wolf:2007tdq,Stephan:2009gsi,Stephan:2010sba,Luitz:2013rga,Luitz:2014tah,Luitz:2014oaq,Dong:2022fqg} and a subsystem \cite{Lau:2012yvf,Stephan:2013efn,Alcaraz:2013ara,Stephan:2014nda,Alcaraz:2014tfa,Alcaraz:2015yea,Getelina:2015mko,Najafi:2015rma, Alcaraz:2016xaw,Tarighi:2022utu}.
 The probabilities of finding different states in this basis are called formation probabilities \cite{Najafi:2015rma}.
-These probabilities, especially the empty formation probability, have been the subject of extensive research \cite{Korepin:1994ui,Essler:1994se,Essler:1995vp,Shiroishi:2001bji,Kitanine:2002vkb,Korepin:2002wyq,Franchini:2005uv,Stephan:2010sba, Stephan:2013efn,Najafi:2015rma,Rajabpour:2015hnr,Rajabpour:2016iyh,Ares:2019rad,Najafi:2019ypm,Ares:2020uwy,Ares:2020ghj}.
+These probabilities, especially the emptiness formation probability, have been the subject of extensive research \cite{Korepin:1994ui,Essler:1994se,Essler:1995vp,Shiroishi:2001bji,Kitanine:2002vkb,Korepin:2002wyq,Franchini:2005uv,Stephan:2010sba, Stephan:2013efn,Najafi:2015rma,Rajabpour:2015hnr,Rajabpour:2016iyh,Ares:2019rad,Najafi:2019ypm,Ares:2020uwy,Ares:2020ghj}.
+The Shannon entropy, which is dependent on the choice of basis, is more experimentally accessible than the basis-independent entanglement entropy.
+Measuring entanglement entropy in a general quantum state often necessitates the complex process of quantum state tomography \cite{James:2001owq}, which can be challenging.
+In contrast, determining the Shannon entropy involves performing measurements in a chosen basis on multiple copies of the quantum state to obtain the probability distribution of outcomes, which can then be used to calculate the Shannon entropy.